ML252Kusum/Basic-SQL-Database-Management/README.md

 HENCE CUSTOMERS TABLE IS CREATED YOU CAN SEE YOUR TABLE BY USING FOLLOWING QUERY::

+QUERY: SELECT* FROM CUSTOMERS;

-select*from customers;  #This query is used to see our table, initially as data is not given so our table's rows shows null values.
+#This query is used to see our table, initially as data is not given so our table's rows shows null values.

 Similarly you can create more tables as per your needs!!